judsonlmoore/judsonlmoore.com/_posts/lifesytle/2017-09-30-giving-thanks.markdown

 According to one research paper from the Yale Center for Emotional Intelligence, [people who express gratitude are perceived as more trustworthy by others](https://ei.yale.edu/what-is-gratitude/).
 Wouldn't you like for people to trust you more than they already do?
 Become more conscious of your expressions of gratitude and enjoy **the benefits of others holding you in higher esteem**.

-{% cloudinary /assets/images/2017/09/giving-thanks-chalk-wall.jpg alt="The Thanks Wall at Mutual Mobile." %}
+{% cloudinary post-image /assets/images/2017/09/giving-thanks-chalk-wall.jpg alt="The Thanks Wall at Mutual Mobile." %}

 ## Giving thanks feels good